5argon/resource-script/README.md

 export default infoModule
 ```

 Each file is a TypeScript module with a single `default` export.
 You can continue the hierarchy in an another Resource Script file.
-The parsed result will count as if the term has common parent.
+The parsed result will count as if the extended object tree has continued parents.
 This make the resource file scalable, where in some other solutions each file is on its own.

 Imports can be used by typing the "identifier" on the right side of the key.
 Remember that when identifier is used inside Named Tuple args, they are treated as a regular string.
 The only place that imports can be used is directly on the right side of the key.